GyeongminJang/Robot-Navigation-with-DRL/README.md

 3) **Policy_update_frequency**: Update Cycle for Actor and Target Networks

 ## **6. Reawrd Functions**
+All rewards except 𝒓_𝒕𝒆𝒓𝒎𝒊𝒏𝒂𝒍, which is applied once at episode end, are calculated at each step; the final reward is the sum of these elements

+1) **DRL-1**: Added distance difference reward and direction alignment reward to prevent ‘unnecessary circular motion in place’ frequently occurring in complex environments
+2) **DRL-2**: Resolved circular drift and local optimum issues through rotation suppression, straight-line behavior induction, and strengthened action-specific incentive structure

 ## **7. Experiment Procedure**

+**The entire process of one simulation run**

+1) Select and execute one DRL algorithm (DQN, DDPG, TD3)
+2) Observe step: 200,000 steps
+3) Subsequently train the robot for 8,000 episodes
+4) After training, test the robot for 2,000 episodes
+5) After 2,000 test episodes, record the evaluation metrics from the log (success rate, timeouts, distance traveled, etc.)

+※ Training Map: Hallway Map
+※ Test Map: Courtyard and Looby Map
+※ Total simulation time: approximately 16 hours for training + 2 hours for testing (with speedup applied)

 ## **8. Experiment Results**